 - Implement new features for the users you choose

-— Can test a wide range of apps
+- Can work with a wide range of apps

 - Coding is necessary to use this tool